 both of which are headquartered in Atlanta GA.

-“We refer to mom as the CEO of the business family - the Chief Emotional Officer.
+“For many family businesses, we refer to mom as the CEO of the business family - the Chief Emotional Officer.
 Mom is often the peacemaker in the family.
 She usually has more leverage with dad than the kids and can influence how and when dad makes his decisions,” suggests Schwerzler.